 Catholic-oriented groups include Kappa Phi Omega, a Catholic-Christian sorority, the Knights of Columbus, and the Pro-Life Team, which partners with the Shawnee chapter of Project Gabriel to help women facing crisis pregnancies.

 The hub of student activity on campus is the Patricia Flanagan Rockwood Center, the student union built in 2000.
 Students can congregate in the common lounge, play pool, eat at the Cyber Café, use the computer lab, gather in a meeting room or the campus ministry lounge, and purchase books and supplies at the student bookstore.

 The on-campus Mabee-Gerrer Museum was founded in 1915 and is one of the oldest museums in the state.
 It contains artifacts from ancient Egypt, Mesoamerica, Mesopotamia, Greece, Rome, and China, as well as religious art.
 Items on display include an Egyptian mummy, shrunken heads, and the official portrait of Pope Pius X, painted by Father Gregory Gerrer, O.S.B.
 Admission is free for students, and a minor in Museum Studies is available.

 The Performing Arts Center houses a 250-seat theater that is used for plays, speakers, and other special events.
 St. Gregory’s offers majors in dance, theater, and visual arts.

 St. Gregory’s is affiliated with the National Association of Intercollegiate Athletics (NAIA) Division I, and the Cavaliers participate as one of the 12 members of the Sooner Athletic Conference in cross country, track, basketball, soccer, baseball, softball, women’s golf, volleyball, and cheerleading/dance.
 More than half of the campus’ students are athletes, for whom some partial scholarship money is available.

-There are also outreach activities including the annual March for Life in Washington, D.C., each January (approximately 29 students attended in 2011); the Soles for Souls program that provides shoes to victims of natural disasters and underprivileged persons across the world; spring break mission trips; and Habitat for Humanity.
-Some have helped with hurricane relief in Louisiana.
+There are also outreach activities including the annual March for Life in Washington, D.C., each January; the Soles for Souls program that provides shoes to victims of natural disasters and underprivileged persons across the world; spring break mission trips; and Habitat for Humanity.
+Some have helped with hurricane relief.
 The student life office hosts a yearly Alternative Spring Break trip in which students give up their Spring Break to serve others.